mlibrary/about-publishing/src/content/stories/audiobooks-expand-monograph-accessibility-and-use.md

   text: Interested in hearing the examples of some of the different voices Google
     has designed?
 Most [Lever Press titles](https://www.fulcrum.org/leverpress)
     include free downloadable audiobook files from the Google TTS program.
-Click on "download" on the book page to get the widely compatible MP3 edition.
+Click on "download" on each book page to get the widely compatible MP3 edition.
 books:
   - "Academic Ableism: Disability and Higher Education"
   - "Coronavirus Politics: The Comparative Politics and Policy of COVID-19"